awi-esc/Datasets.jl/README.md

 ## Usage

-### Working from an existing data "manifest" `datasets.toml`:
+### Working from an existing data "manifest" `Datasets.toml`:

 Here is the most straightforward use.
-Have a `datasets.toml` file with the following content:
+Have a `Datasets.toml` file with the following content:

 ```toml
 [herzschuh2023]